Keeping your tamariki healthy and safe

 Keep your child’s teeth and gums healthy by brushing their teeth twice a day with fluoride toothpaste.
 Lift your child’s upper lip every month to check for signs of tooth decay (holes).
 Make sure they are enrolled with the Community Oral Health Service.

-Caring for your child's first teeth
+Caring for your child's first teeth (internal link)

 Immunisations